The Lord of the Rings: The Return of the King: Production

 The production of The Lord of the Rings series was the first where three separate entries were written and shot simultaneously (excluding pick up shoots).
-Jackson found The Return of the King the easiest of the films to make, because it contained the climax of the story.
-The Return of the King was originally the second of two planned films under Miramax from January 1997 to August 1998, and more or less in its finished structure as the first film was to end with the Battle of Helm's Deep in The Two Towers.
+Peter Jackson found The Return of the King the easiest of the films to make, because it contained the climax of the story.
+The Return of the King was originally the second of two planned films under Miramax Films from January 1997 to August 1998, and more or less in its finished structure as the first film was to end with the Battle of Helm's Deep in The Two Towers.
 Filming took place under multiple units across New Zealand, between 11 October 1999 and 22 December 2000, with pick up shoots for six weeks in 2003 before the film's release.